 (gg) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.

-(hh) “Preferred resource portfolio” means the utility’s selected long-term resource mix that safely and reliably meets electric system demand, taking cost, risk, and uncertainty into consideration.
+(hh) “Preferred resource portfolio” means the utility’s selected long-term resource mix that economically, safely and reliably meets electric system demand.
+Risk and uncertainty should be considered, includeding regional resources, environmental regulations, projections for fuel costs, load growth uncertainty, economic factors, and technological change.

 (bb) As used in this rule, (ii) “Present value” means today’s value of a future payment, or stream of payments, discounted at some appropriate compound interest or discount rate.